Quantum jamming brings quantum mechanics to macroscopic scales: Discussion

 \section{Discussion}

 Macroscopic effects from local perturbations have been recently observed in several settings: ground states in ordered phases with spontaneous symmetry breaking~\cite{Zauner2015Time,Eisler2020Front}, symmetric initial states in the presence of semilocal conservation laws~\cite{Fagotti2022Global,fagotti2022nonequilibrium}, separable quantum scars~\cite{bocini2023growing}, jammed states in constrained systems~\cite{Bidzhiev2022Macroscopic,Zadnik2022Measurement}.
 This work falls within the last category and has lifted the observations of Refs~\cite{Bidzhiev2022Macroscopic,Zadnik2022Measurement} to a new level of generality: We have analytically studied the robustness of MELP under the inclusion of interactions, no matter if integrable or not; we have identified the key role played by a symmetry and the change in the phenomenology due to its explicit breaking; we have shown that the described phenomenon is genuinely quantum.
+This was discussed in full generality within a class of spin-chain models that allow for a particle description and exhibit a sector of eigenstates spanned by jammed product states.
+To explicitly show the most important features identified, we have worked out the dynamics in simple examples.

+Quantum jamming appears as a phenomenon that mixes up microscopic with macroscopic, classical with quantum.
+We discussed a duality transformation that, when looked over in the opposite direction, maps conventional local $U(1)$ symmetric models into constrained local models with jammed sectors, and it brings, in turn, aspects that are typically microscopic, such as scattering phases and formation of bound states, to macroscopic scales.
+We have seen in particular that, in a constrained system, the expectation value of the local magnetisation---which is linearly related to its probability distribution---becomes, in the dual unconstrained system, the cumulative distribution.

 A question that remains open is about the emergence of a diffusive MELP, in which the effect spreads out as $\sqrt{t}$.
 This was reported in Ref.~\cite{Bidzhiev2022Macroscopic} starting from a quasi-jammed product state with a single impurity ($\nu=1$) but a fluctuating sequence of species.

-A related question that we have not addressed is about the first signatures of integrability breaking, which we expect to appear in the sector with three impurities.
+A related question that we have not addressed is about the first signatures of integrability breaking, which we expect in the sector with three impurities.

 In the integrable case it is instead still unclear the relationship between the lightcone dynamics emerging because of quantum jamming and those emerging because of the existence of infinitely many conservation laws, which have become the signature of the theory of generalised hydrodynamics.